Advantages of braided line

 Our advice

-Do you have any tips or comments about this topic?
+Always use a leader of at least 5 meters with braided line.
+Do you have any tips or comments on this topic?
 Let us know!